revueltai/movinwords/README.md

 })
 ```

-You can also combine the scramble options with other Movinwords options for even more results:
+You can also combine the scramble options with other Movinwords features for even cooler results:

 ```js
 new Movinwords({